VitalyArtemiev/Experiment-Automation/README.md

 To workaround several problems in LCL and Synapse, I modified some files in those libraries, such as synaser.pas and editbtn.pas.
 You can find them in 'Crutches' folder.
 Replace them in folders of correlating libraries to achieve intended program behaviour.
-The modifications can be seen by searching '<CRUTCH>' in theese files.
+The modifications can be seen by searching 'CRUTCH' in theese files.